KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/07.For-Loop/README.md

 ## 🔧 Tasks Overview:

-### 📝 Task 1: [Numbers in Range]
+### Task 1: Print Numbers in a Range

-**Problem Statement:**
-Write a program that prints numbers in a given range:
+Write a program that:

-- Reads two integer numbers from the console
-- First integer number represents the start of the range
-- Second integer number represents the end of the range
+- Reads two integers from the console: the start and end of a range
-- Print the numbers in the given range (include start and end number), each on the new line
+- Prints all numbers from the start to the end (inclusive), each on a new line

-Note: The first given integer will always be smaller than the second given integer.
+**Note:** The first number will always be smaller than the second.

 ---

-### 📝 Task 2: [First N Numbers Sum]
+### Task 2: Sum of First N Numbers

-**Problem Statement:**
-Write a program, which sums the numbers 1…n:
+Write a program that:

-- Reads an integer number n from the console
+- Reads an integer `n`
-- Sums all numbers from 1 to n
+- Calculates the sum of all numbers from 1 to `n`
-- Prints the numbers and the sum on the console as shown below
+- Prints all the numbers from 1 to `n` and their total sum

 ---

-### 📝 Task 3: [Sum Numbers]
+### Task 3: Sum of N Numbers

-**Problem Statement:**
-Write a program to sum given N numbers:
+Write a program that:

-- Read integer number n – the count of numbers to sum
+- Reads an integer `n` representing how many numbers to read
+- Reads `n` floating-point numbers
-- Read n floating-point numbers and print their sum
+- Calculates and prints their sum

 ---

-### 📝 Task 4: [Numbers Ending in 7]
+### Task 4: Numbers Ending with 7 in a Range

-**Problem Statement:**
-Write a program that prints numbers ending in 7 in given range:
+Write a program that:

-- Reads an integer number n – end of the range
+- Reads an integer `n` as the end of the range
-- Prints all numbers from 7 to n, ending in 7
+- Prints all numbers from 7 up to `n` that end with the digit 7

 ---

-### 📝 Task 5: [Numbers From 1 to N over 3]
+### Task 5: Numbers from 1 to N Greater Than or Equal to 3

-**Problem Statement:**
-Write a program that prints numbers in given range over 3:
+Write a program that:

-- Reads an integer number n – end of the range
+- Reads an integer `n` as the end of the range
-- Prints all numbers from 1 to n, over 3 (inclusively)
+- Prints all numbers from 1 to `n` that are greater than or equal to 3

 ---

-### 📝 Task 6: [Exam Countdown]
+### Task 6: Exam Countdown

-**Problem Statement:**
-Write a program to print a countdown to an exam:
+Write a program that:

-- Read an integer number d: the count of days before an exam
+- Reads an integer `d` representing the number of days until an exam
-- For each day d…1 print: "{currentDay} days before the exam"
+- For each day from `d` down to 1, prints:
+  `"{currentDay} days before the exam"`
-- At the end print: "The exam has come"
+- After the countdown, prints: `"The exam has come"`

 ---

-### 📝 Task 7: [Latin Letters]
+### Task 7: Print Latin Letters in a Range

-**Problem Statement:**
-Write a program to print the Latin letters in certain range:
+Write a program that:

-- Read two letters (chars), each on separate line
+- Reads two characters (letters) from the console
-- Print all letters in the specified range inclusively
+- Prints all letters from the first letter to the second letter inclusive
+- Assumes the first letter comes before the second in the Latin alphabet